LLAMA 2 Paper and Model Deep Dive#

 This procedure was carried out each week for at least 14 weeks and spans over 1 million comparisons.
 Similar to the million+ GPU hours mentioned above, the number of human annotations is quite incredible, certainly not something that can be replicated at home.

-As mentioned above the reward models themselves are a fine tuned LLAMA 2 base model, where the final output of the model is not a token prediction but rather a regression output, that outputs a numerical score.
+As mentioned above, the reward models themselves are a fine-tuned LLAMA 2 base model, where the final output of the model is not a token prediction but rather a regression output, that outputs a numerical score.
 The actual training objectives are detailed in Equations 1 and 2.
 The notable difference is that Equation 2 includes an additional term that takes into account the magnitude of preference, not just the binary preference.
-On Page 12 the author shows comparisons of the Meta Reward models versus other reward models and GPT-4.
+On Page 12, the author shows comparisons of the Meta Reward models versus other reward models and GPT-4.

 Reward model training is its own large task, independent of pretraining or chat model training

-GPT-4 which is not a reward or preference model still performs fairly well as one, which leaves open the question if specific preference models are needed in the future.
+GPT-4, which is not a reward or preference model, still performs fairly well as one, which leaves open the question if specific preference models are needed in the future.

-This subsection concludes similar to Section 2, showing that the reward models were still learning after each batch of human preference ratings, albeit a bit slower each time, meaning there the upper bound of preference/reward capture is still unknown.
+This subsection concludes similarly to Section 2, showing that the reward models were still learning after each batch of human preference ratings, albeit a bit slower each time, meaning there the upper bound of preference/reward capture is still unknown.

 PPO and Rejection Sampling RLHF#